Not that I’m a fan of Obama, but …

 Batteries not included, indeed

-June 16th, 2008, by The Goddess
+June 16th, 2008, 2:08 PM by Goddess

 Not only is my laptop flashing the “low battery” signal to me, but this is on top of the fact that my Bullet, well, bit it this weekend.
 I think it was my audacity of using low-grade IKEA batteries in it.